braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/retention_reports.md

 __Braze Retention Reports Components:__
 - __Users Column__: The value shown is the number of unique users that performed the start action within the selected time frame; the count of users for the present day will be excluded since it is being calculated.
-- __Cohort Z Rows__: Shows the days in which the Canvas was sending messages.
+- __Cohort Z Rows__: Shows the days in which the campaign was sending messages.
 - __Day X Columns__: Days spanning between 0 and 30 days at various increments.
 - __All Users Row__: Also known as the Report Summary Row, summarizes the retention data for the entire time period.
 Note that if a user has received the campaign in multiple cohorts, their results will be counted twice here.
-- __Percentages/Numbers__: Shows the percentage/number of users who performed the event X or more days after receiving the Canvas on Z day.
+- __Percentages/Numbers__: Shows the percentage/number of users who performed the event X or more days after receiving the campaign on Z day.
 These percentages are the weighted average percentages.
 Incomplete values will be denoted by an asterisk.
+- __Date Range__: Set on the Campaign Details page, the date range includes all users who have __both__ received the campaign and performed their retention event during this time period.
-- __Units__: You can adjust the units between the percentage of users and the number of users in the upper right-hand corner of the chart, specific units may prove to be more significant when judging the impact of a Canvas.
+- __Units__: You can adjust the units between the percentage of users and the number of users in the upper right-hand corner of the chart, specific units may prove to be more significant when judging the impact of a campaign.
 - __Color Mapping__: In your retention report, higher percentages/number of users are assigned darker shades of blue.
 Lower percentage/number of users, lighter shades of blue.
 This is done to help users visualize this data.
-- __Retention Report Graph__: This graph summarizes the results for all cohorts for the selected data range.<br><br>
+- __Retention Report Graph__: This graph summarizes the results for all cohorts for the selected date range.<br><br>

 The way to read the retention report chart for the day 3 column would be Y% or Y number of users (based on units chosen) performed the event 3 or more days after receiving the campaign on day Z.

 ![Full Report][6]

 As another example, referring to the table above, on March 25th, a total of 38 users performed the retention event.
-Day 0 retention was 68.42%, meaning that 68.42% of users performed the retention event 0 or more days (on Day 0 or later) after receiving the Canvas.
-Day 7 retention was 57.89%, meaning 57.89% of users performed the event 7 or more days (on Day 7 or later) after receiving the Canvas.
+Day 0 retention was 68.42%, meaning that 68.42% of users performed the retention event 0 or more days (on Day 0 or later) after receiving the Campaign.
+Day 7 retention was 57.89%, meaning 57.89% of users performed the event 7 or more days (on Day 7 or later) after receiving the Campaign.

 This information can be useful if you want to know the percentage of users who have and have not used your product 30+ days after first use.
 A percentage/number value in the day 30 column tells you the percentage of users who returned on day 30 or after.